Serpukhov: Road transport

 Directly next to the city are the M2 "Crimea" motorway and highway A 108 "Moscow Big Ring", near the highways of federal importance M4 "Don" and M3 "Ukraine" are.

 There are about 600 kilometres of public roads in Serpukhov and the region.
 The main carrier of passengers on both urban, suburban and long-distance routes is the convoy 1790 of the Ministry of Defense "Mostransavto".
 Commercial trucking companies also operate in the city.
 In total, there are 25 city bus routes in Serpukhov.
 Serpukhov station is the final stop and stop for most routes.

 The network of long-distance bus routes, which includes in addition to Moscow, many small towns and villages.

 The maintenance of municipal roads and inter-municipal roads is handled by the enterprises of Serpukhovsky DRSU and Serpukhovsky Avtodor, respectively.
 Serpukhov's road transport is concentrated with basic freight traffic - it accounts for 97% of all cargo, the railway - about 3%.

 Water transport

 Port Serpukhov, a subsidiary of the Moscow River Shipping Company, is present in the city.
-The port was founded in 1858 and is located on the Nara River, two kilometres from its entry into Aku.
+The port was founded in 1858 and is located on the Nara River, two kilometres from its entry into Oka.
 It carries out passenger and freight transport.
 Main passenger lines: Serpukhov - Gardens, Serpukhov - Polenovo, Serpukhov - Tarusa, Serpukhov - Velegozh.
 According to the official data of the shipping company, the annual passenger flow is about 30,000 people.
 The port produces mineral building materials (gravel, sand, soils) in the Oki water area.
 It carries out loading and unloading work, transportation of goods and serves three sites: Alexinsky, Serpukhovsky, and Kashirsky.